olgawolinska/hello-world/README.md

 # hello-world
-my first repo on GitHub
+This is my first GitHub Project, and my first edit with git.